Product ships from nearest location Minnesota-Iowa-Virginia-Texas-Nevada

 UPDATE: As of 2023 Mounting Install Patterns are provided free with every order!!

 The first thing you need to know is that letters and numbers are not all the same size and I don't mean in just width.
 You may order 10" letters and find that some are 10" and some are 10.5".
 This can be confusing at first until you understand why that difference is necessary.
+First stop: Read why your letters are not all the same size It will enlighten you and prepare you for the next section.

 So, you now know why you should not draw a base line and set your letters on it.
 Actually, that's not entirely true.
 If you have no round letters in the bunch and they are all capitals, double check by measuring them and if they are all the same size you can use a baseline.
+However, consider this set of letters:

 or this set if lowercase are involved